DanielKell/Inhabitent_WP/plugins/inhabitent-functionality/README.md

-# RED Functionality Plugin

-A template for a WordPress functionality plugin for RED Academy students.
+A WordPress plugin for the theme of the Inhabitent Camping Supply Co.
+Website.

+Includes:
+A custom post type for “Products” inside of a functionality plugin A custom taxonomy for “Product Type” inside of a functionality plugin A custom post type for “Adventures” inside of a functionality plugin